Geoff Cox BA MA PhD

 10/2016 Ways of Machine Seeing, public presentations in conjunction with Machine Research workshop, at Le Space, Brussels.

-10/16 The Contemporary Condition: Key concepts (with Jacob Lund, Verina Gfader, Anne Kølbaek Iversen), as part of The Biennial Condition: On Contemporaneity and the Episodic, international conference organised by Liverpool Biennial and Aarhus University in partnership with Liverpool John Moores University’s Exhibition Research Lab and International Curators Forum (ICF), Liverpool.
+10/16 The Contemporary Condition: Key concepts (w/ Jacob Lund, Verina Gfader, Anne Kølbaek Iversen), as part of The Biennial Condition: On Contemporaneity and the Episodic, international conference organised by Liverpool Biennial and Aarhus University in partnership with Liverpool John Moores University’s Exhibition Research Lab and International Curators Forum (ICF), Liverpool.

 06/16 Speaking Algorithms, as part of Cqrrelations, organised by Constant Association for Art and Media, FoAM, Brussels.